glycerine/spin_paxos/README.md

-have a value in mind they want to write, but if even one Acceptor in the quorum comes back with an already accepted/committed value, the propser must SUBSTITUTE the returned already committed value, in place of the one they originally had in mind -- and they still use the original ballot number that they had proposed/gotten promises back for.
+have a value in mind they want to write, but if even one Acceptor in the quorum comes back with an already accepted/committed value, the propser must SUBSTITUTE the returned value for this write, in place of the one they originally had in mind -- and they still use the original ballot number that they had proposed/gotten promises back for.